 Government Implements New Phone Interception Rules with Enhanced Oversight

-Provisions for Remote and Operational Challenges
+Provision for Remote and Operational Challenges

-The notification states that in scenarios where the competent authority cannot issue an interception order due to remoteness or operational constraints, the responsibility may fall to the head or the second seniormost officer of the authorised agency.
-At the state level, this officer must hold a rank no lower than Inspector General of Police, while at the central level, the equivalent rank applies.
+The notification stated that in the scenarios where the competent authority cannot issue a blockage order due to distance or operational obstacles, the responsibility may fall for the head of the authorized agency or to another senior person.
+At the state level, this officer should not rank less than the Inspector General of Police, while at the central level, equivalent rank applies.
+The Union Home Secretary (Home Ministry) will serve as a competent authority for the Central Government, and the Home Department will work in this role for the state governments.

-Mandatory Review and Oversight
+Compulsory Review and Inspection

 Leave a Reply